m-daniela/Artboard/README.md

 # Artboard

 A Jamboard-like application for art references, in which the user can add, delete and group images and notes.
+Available at [https://m-daniela.github.io/Artboard/](https://m-daniela.github.io/Artboard/).

 The items can be static, creating a masonry pattern on the board, or draggable, so they can be positioned anywhere on it.